 This goes without saying, but mobile is where your customers are.
 Don’t focus so heavily on your desktop campaigns that you forget to take advantage of all the affiliate opportunities on mobile like Instagram and Snapchat.

-5. You don’t have to build it all from scratch.
+5. Don’t build it all from scratch.

 Sure, you can definitely build it from the ground up.
 But many of the top brands allocate the bulk of their resources into developing a kickass affiliate marketing strategy, and simply build on top of a customizable platform versus using trial and error to find what works.